Designing a Shared Use, Incubator, or Commissary Kitchen

 Building Regulations and Health and Safety Considerations

 Once you have your rough design, check that you are complying with all the relevant building regulations, safety requirements, and certifications and you will get the relevant licenses required.
+You will want to pull the regulatory agencies in early and often.
+Meet with your health department and keep them on speed dial.

 Visualizing Your Kitchen